Trichoniscoides saeroeensis Lohmander, 1924

 Identification

-Trichoniscoides is a difficult genus and only male specimens of T. saeroeensis (a predominantly coastal species) can be distinguished from T. helveticus or T. sarsi (the latter has also been rccorded from coastal habitats).
-Identification should be based on microscopic examination of male 2nd endopod.
+Trichoniscoides is a difficult genus and only male specimens of Trichoniscoides saeroeensis (a predominantly coastal species) can be reliably distinguished from T. helveticus or T. sarsi (the latter has also been recorded from coastal habitats).
+All three are small (to 4 mm) creamy-white woodlice flushed with varying amounts of orange with the dorsal surface covered with weak tubercles.
+In T. saeroeensis the eye is composed of a single pinkish-orange ommatidium (typically dark red in T. helveticus and T. sarsi).

-All three are small (to 4 mm) creamy-white woodlice flushed with varying amounts of orange.
-The dorsal surface is covered with weak tubercles and the eye is composed of a single pinkish-orange ommatidum.
 All eye and body pigments are rapidly lost in alcohol, thus making preserved specimens difficult to separate from Metatrichoniscoides celticus or M. leydigii.

 Distribution